 - Understands that this is not a selection/rejection process by a jury, but a democratic election in which the voters are the existing Fellows; and

 - Understands that if (as is very likely) worldwide nominations exceed 30, after elimination of those receiving “yes” votes from less that 2/3rds of voting Fellows, only the 30 receiving the highest number of votes will be elected.
-You will appreciate that requirements (a) through (e) mean that “surprise” nominations made without the knowledge of the nominee will not be accepted.
+“Surprise” nominations made without the knowledge of the nominee will not be accepted.

 - Nominations of the same candidate, unsuccessful on a previous occasion, may be considered in a maximum of two Calls for Nomination.